yashmayya/kafka-connect-hackernews/README.md

 ## Overview

 This source connector reads items (stories, comments, jobs, Ask HNs, polls) from Hacker News via https://github.com/HackerNews/API.
+Items are read serially starting from `initial.start.item` (defaults to 1).
 Currently, only a single connector task is supported.

 ## Installation

-Run `mvn clean package` from the repo's root and then unzip and copy the zip archive created in `target/components/packages/` to any directory on your [Connect worker's plugin path.](https://docs.confluent.io/home/connect/userguide.html#installing-kconnect-plugins)
+Run `mvn clean package` from the repo's root and then copy and unzip the zip archive created in `target/components/packages/` to any directory on your [Connect worker's plugin path.](https://docs.confluent.io/home/connect/userguide.html#installing-kconnect-plugins)

 ## Configuration